skatejs/skatejs/README.md

+## Terminology

+Wherever we refer to "v0" or "v1" we are referring to the Custom Element spec and can be categorised as:

+- v0 - the original Blink implementation when the spec was still contentious that used the `document.registerElement()` method.
+- v1 - the non-contentious spec that uses the `window.customElements` namespace.

 ## `skate (componentName, componentDefinition)` API

 The main `skate()` function is the entry-point to the API and is what defines your custom element.